 Key takeaways

-Clinical trials show that the Wegovy pill can lead to an average 13.6% weight loss in 64 weeks, which is comparable (although slightly less) than the injectable version.
+Clinical trials show that the Wegovy pill can lead to an average 13.6% weight loss in 64 weeks, which is comparable to (although slightly lower than) the injectable version.

 The Wegovy pill is taken daily instead of weekly like injections.